 The 2019 GAA Season

 It’s hard to believe, but the 2019 GAA season is upon us.
 2018 is behind us (apart from the All Ireland Club Championships) and all GAA supporters are dreaming of what might happen in the year ahead.
 League, Provincial and All Ireland glory could be on the horizon…or that’s the hope anyway.
-It will also be intriguing to see how the new football rules bed in during the pre-season competitions and the league campaign.
+It will also be intriguing to see how the new rules go during the league campaign (even thought the hand pass rule has already bit the dust).
 Will they work and be brought through to the Championship or will they revert back to the rules we are all comfortable?
 Time will tell.

 Here at Intersport Elverys we’re part of the GAA fabric and are partnered with counties Mayo, Tipperary, Dublin, Sligo, Galway, Clare, Limerick, Kerry, Kildare, Kilkenny and Waterford, so we’re really excited to see what the new season brings.
 We will take a closer look at some of the counties.